juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 Testing has happened with TeXLive 2025 and LaTeXml 0.8.8 all on MacOS.
 The epub was working well with [EPub Viewer Pro](https://apps.apple.com/us/app/epub-viewer-pro/id1572239625).
 It should work on other systems.

 ## Overleaf
 You certainly can edit your latex files on overleaf, but I do not know how to run LaTeXML directly on files stored on overleaf.
 The simplest way would be to download your project from overleaf and run LaTeXML.
-A more advanced way would be to use the [Overleaf GitHub integration](https://docs.overleaf.com/integrations-and-add-ons/git-integration-and-github-synchronization) and run LaTeXML locally.
+A more advanced way would be to use the [Overleaf GitHub integration](https://docs.overleaf.com/integrations-and-add-ons/git-integration-and-github-synchronization).

 ## Installing LaTeXML